DarkGhostHunter/Laraguard/README.md

 It includes a custom **view** and a **callback** to handle the Two-Factor authentication itself during login attempts.

-With works without middleware or new guards, but you can go full manual if you want.
+Works without middleware or new guards, but you can go full manual if you want.

 ## Usage